remindmodel/remind/tutorials/05_AnalysingModelOutputs.md

 You can click on the index and search for interesting functions.
 All functions used to generate the reporting start with "report*.R".

-## 7. Visualizing Run Status und Summation Checks for Runs
+## 7. Visualizing Run Status and Summation Checks for Runs

 > **Note** This part assumes that you have access to the PIK HPC, have followed the instructions [in the REMIND group-internal Wiki](https://gitlab.pik-potsdam.de/rse/rsewiki/-/wikis/Cluster-Access) on how to access the PIK HPC and configure your cluster environment.